dkmur/Stats/README.md

 ### Assign devices to area

-Time to link workers/origin as defined in MAD to the created area's/towns above, in mysql:
+Time to link workers/origin as defined in MAD to the created area's/towns on previous step, in mysql:
 ```
 insert into ##STATS_DB##.Area (Area,Origin) values
 ('Town1','Device01'),